 Step #6 – Debate!

 Remember that this is your student’s time to shine; try to butt in as little as possible.
 If you have to speak, make sure it’s just to keep order amongst the class or to relay the structure or scoring system.
 Plus, here are some introduction examples for you to rock your debate!

 Cap the debate by scoring each team on the criteria you laid out in the scoring system.
 Your judges can fill out the scores of each criterion throughout the debate, after which the scores can be tallied, and the average number across each bar will be the team’s final score.

 Tip #4 💡 It may be tempting to jump straight into a deep debate analysis, but this is best saved until the next lesson.
 Let students relax, think over the points and come back next time to analyse them.

 Different Types of Student Debate to Try

 - Roleplay Debate – Students act out a debate based on the opinions of a fictional or non-fictional character.
-This is a great way to get them to open their minds and try putting forward a convincing argument with opinions different to their own.
+This is a great way to get them to open their minds and try putting forward a convincing argument with views different to their own.

 40 Student Debate Topics

-Looking for some inspiration to bring your debate to the classroom floor?
+Are you looking for some inspiration to bring your debate to the classroom floor?
 Take a look through these 40 student debate topics below and take a vote with your students on which to go with.